-2021-22 Course DigestForsyth County Schools is home to seven outstanding high schools.
+2021-22 Course DigestForsyth County Schools is home to eight outstanding high schools.
 View each high school's two-page fact sheet.
 As you read the 2021-22 Course Digest and study the course descriptions, you will see course sequences, grade level recommendations, and prerequisites.
 Teachers and counselors have provided this information based on the academic success students have experienced in those content areas.
 This information can assist you in making decisions that will aid your child in achieving academic success.

 Participation in Graduation Ceremonies: